Study skills support

 Rooms and equipment

 You can find several hundred student work stations in the library.
-The library offers a range of different reading rooms and group rooms.
-The library also has reading halls with universal access.
-Most of the work stations have power outlets so that you can use your personal laptop and connect to the NTNU network.
+Most of the work stations have power outlets so that you can use your personal laptop.